VarsityPhysicist/FFXIVRelicTracker/README.md

                 Subsequent Relics can be acquired for items that cost Poetics There is a Poetic cost tracker than can be used if one desires - I planned to slowly buy the Scalepowders but so I wasn't Poetic-capped

+        Augmented Resistance Tab:
+            This tab is used for tracking Memory items collected for augmenting Resistance weapons The total remaining count of memory items is displayed, and the current count of individual memory items may be tracked if desired

+        Recollection Tab:
+            This tab is used for tracking Bitter Memory items needed for upgrading Augmented Resistance weapons

     Skysteel Tools Progression:
         Summary Tab:
             This functions the same as the ARR summary stage, progress class completion of Skysteel tools by clicking the corresponding button in the table